Search our website

 Dyscalculia is an under-researched learning difficulty worldwide and as a result, there is little guidance for teachers on how to provide dyscalculia support in schools.
 We would like to take this opportunity to provide you with some valuable insights into dyscalculia, the indicators and how to assess it.
 It is estimated that between 5% and 8% of children have dyscalculia.

 Many academics have tried to define dyscalculia.
+The below definitions are the ones most commonly used:

 Start Free Trial